comunica/comunica/packages/actor-rdf-update-quads-rdfjs-store/README.md

 An [RDF Update Quads](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-update-quads) actor that handles [RDF/JS Stores](https://comunica.dev/docs/query/advanced/rdfjs_querying/).

+RDF/JS Stores are assumed to not record empty graphs.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).